 Why is INDVSTRVS focusing on international development, innovation and human excellence in business?

 Digital transformation affects all industries and all regions and businesses are now subjected to global conditions.
-We want to give readers useful, meaningful and positive stories that took a macro-industry and global, rather than traditional, domestic approach to business news.
+We want to give readers useful, meaningful and positive stories that took a macro-industry and global, rather than traditional, localized approach to business news.

 INDVSTRVS believes that online content should be free and real, why is that so?